Skip to content

 51. Processes/trades RSPO-certified palm oil through Segregated or Identity Preserved supply chains?

-[Externally verified] The company discloses 25.86% RSPO-certified palm oil through Segregated or Identity Preserved supply chains in the 2021 RSPO ACOP.
+The company reports 25.57% RSPO-certified palm oil through segregated or identity preserved supply chains in RSPO ACOP 2023.

 This indicator is disabled as the company is only a processor or trader.